google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 .. image:: figures/cells_A1_A6.png
    :align: center
-   :alt: Spreadsheet with cells in the A column, rows 1 through 6 highlighted
+   :alt: A spreadsheet with cells in the A column, rows 1 through 6 highlighted.

 -   “A1:D1” means all cells in the 1 row from columns A through D